 Students who successfully complete the Florida Child Care Professional Credential (FCCPC), Caring for Children Birth to Three Years Old program and work with children birth to three years old in a licensed child care facility will be awarded a staff credential issued by the Florida Department of Children and Families.
 This program also prepares students for the National CDA Credential.
 For information on applying for the National CDA Credential please visit their website at www.cdacouncil.org.

 This program is divided into three modules covering the eight content areas for the Florida Child Care Professional Credential (FCCPC) in which a student must demonstrate competence.

 Required Information Session

-For the most current and complete information about entering the FCCPC program, attend one of our FREE information sessions being held at Palm Beach State College.
-The information session is a requirement in order to be accepted into the FCCPC program.
-The session will cover the program requirements, module sequence, SEEK scholarship information and much more.
+For the most current and complete information about the FCCPC program, attend one of our FREE information sessions being held at Palm Beach State College or you may request an information session online presentation for those interested in our online program.
+The information session will cover the program requirements, module sequence, tuition and fees, SEEK scholarship information and much more.
 There is no cost to attend.
 Detailed information may also be found in our current schedules below.

 The Florida Child Care Professional Credential (FCCPC) program includes 120 hours of infant/toddler specialized coursework, a resource file and professional portfolio and a two hour on-site observation during Module III in an infant/toddler setting.
 Upon completion of the program the student will be awarded a Florida Child Care Professional Credential (FCCPC) - staff credential from the Florida Department of Children and Families.